 Equity Offerings.
 Our ability to execute our growth strategy and complete our current projects is dependent upon our access to the capital necessary to fund our projects and acquisitions.
 As previously announced, our strategy for 2003 is to raise approximately \$300 million through the issuance of common units and other equity securities.
-We completed our most recent common unit offering on April 11, 2003, consisting of an underwritten offer and sale of 3.45 million common units for net cash proceeds of approximately \$103 million.
-This offering is also part of our announced strategy.
+In furtherance of this strategy, we completed an equity offering in May 2003, issuing 1,118,881 common units and 80 Series F convertible units for net cash proceeds of approximately \$38.3 million.
+Additionally, in April 2003, we issued 3.45 million common units for net cash proceeds of approximately \$103 million.
+We used the net proceeds of these offerings to temporarily repay indebtedness under our revolving credit facility and for general partnership purposes.

 \$300 Million Senior Subordinated Notes Offering.
-On March 24, 2003, we issued \$300 million in principal amount of our 8 1/2% Senior Subordinated Notes due 2010, from which we received net cash proceeds of approximately \$293.5 million.
+In March 2003, we issued \$300 million in principal amount of our 8 1/2% Senior Subordinated Notes due 2010, from which we received net cash proceeds of approximately \$293.5 million.
 We used the net cash proceeds from the notes to repay all indebtedness outstanding under our \$237.5 million senior secured acquisition term loan entered into as part of the San Juan assets acquisition and temporarily reduce indebtedness outstanding under our \$600 million revolving credit facility.